HomeMultiple Sclerosis: Is Air Pollution A Potential Risk Factor?

 Outdoor air pollution is a major health concern, but an even bigger concern for us is our indoor air quality.
 Just sit and think about the amount of time you spend in your home on average, the EPA estimated we spend about 90% of our time indoors whether that be at home or in any indoor space.
 The air we breathe indoors believe it or not is much more harmful than the outdoor air due to the chemicals exposed in our indoor air.
 These indoor chemicals can be a result of mildew, mold, dust mites, and off-gassing from paints, carpets, wood floors, air fresheners, candles, etc.

 I know, that’s a lot of possibly toxic chemicals circulating in your house and polluting your air.
 Maybe it’s time to look into a method to absolve this air pollution problem in your home.
-The EnviroKlenz Mobile Air System is the ideal solution for your indoor air pollution risks.
+The EnviroKlenz Mobile Air System is the best air cleaner for indoor allergen removal.
 This product uses hospital-grade technology to guarantee the air in your home or in any indoor area be as clean and pure as possible.
 With a certified HEPA filtration and our own unique to us EnviroKlenz Air Cartridge, we remove and neutralize VOCs, malodors, and fragrances.
 What makes the EnviroKlenz Mobile Air System different than any other air purifier is that rather than trapping the odors and re-releasing them back into the air like many carbon air purifiers, our system traps and captures the odors and chemicals and completely neutralizes them so they are not remitted into your air.